appwebtech/mchuzi/README.md

 - Had that embedded in my work environment in C9 and was good to go.
 - jQuery scripting works great in C9 and no need to code locally running Apache or Gulp with SQL.

-Gem file for postgresql available and thus easy to deploy to Heroku which doesn't support a full stack of SQL-Lite
+Gem file for postgresql are available and thus easy to deploy to Heroku which doesn't support a full stack of SQL-Lite

 In Summary, the Technologies employed on this project are the following:

-Ruby on Rails
+- Ruby on Rails
-HTML5
+- HTML5
-CSS3
+- CSS3
-Bootstrap
+- Bootstrap
-jQuery
+- jQuery